cloudmesh-community/book/chapters/prg/python/python.md

 ```

 In addition to how we use the dictionary counts to count the elements of
-coin_flips, notice a couple things about this example:
+coin_flips, notice a couple of things about this example:

-1. We used the assert outcome in counts statement.
+1. We used the assert outcome in the `count` statement.
 The assert statement
     in Python allows you to easily insert debugging statements in your
     code to help you discover errors more quickly. assert statements are
     executed whenever the internal Python `__debug__` variable is set
     to True, which is always the case unless you start Python with the
     -O option which allows you to run *optimized* Python.

-2. When we computed the probability of tails, we used the built-in sum
-    function, which allowed us to quickly find the total number of coin
-    flips. sum is one of many built-in function you can [read about
+2. When we computed the probability of tails, we used the built-in `sum` function, which allowed us to quickly find the total number of coin flips.
+The `sum` is one of many built-in functions you can [read about
     here](https://docs.python.org/2/library/functions.html).

 ## Functions